About the Journal

 Once the editor has accepted a manuscript, the editorial assistant will work with the author to obtain a final version of the manuscript.
 The editorial process involves two steps, copy editing and layout editing.
 During copy editing all grammar/spelling is finalized in the text and all high quality images are submitted for figures.
 To allow for the creation of high quality manuscripts, authors should submit image files with a resolution of at least 220 dpi as supplemental files online in a standard image file format; for example, eps, png, jpeg, gif, bmp, or tif.
 During layout editing the text and figures are layout in a final format using the style of the Journal, which is similar to the style of the American Meteorological Society journal style.
 A digital copy of the final layout style is provided to the corresponding author for approval.

 Authors are expected to honor page charges in order to support publication and distribution of the journal, unless the Editorial Board has waved page changes.
-A charge of $100.00 per page will be applied to each scientific paper, technical note, correspondence and book review accepted for publication.
+A charge of $100.00 USD per page for all accepted papaers will be applied to each scientific paper, technical note, correspondence and book review accepted for publication.
 Papers from sources outside the United States will also be required to pay these charges (U.S. currency).
 After the final version of an accepted article has been approved by the author, the full amount of the publication charge must be prepaid to Weather Modification Association (WMA) before publication.